What is the Transcendental Meditation technique?

 Frequently Asked Questions

-What’s the difference between transcendental meditation and mindfulness?
+What’s the difference between the Transcendental Meditation technique and mindfulness?

 With mindfulness meditation, you focus on clearing your mind of any thoughts.
 When you notice your mind has wandered, you gently bring your attention back to the present moment.

-With transcendental meditation, you repeat a specific mantra to help direct your attention inward.
+With the Transcendental Meditation technique, you repeat a specific mantra to help direct your attention inward.
 The technique is designed to help your mind settle down and go beyond the present moment.

 A note from Cleveland Clinic

-Transcendental meditation is a type of meditation.
+The Transcendental Meditation program is a type of meditation.
 You silently repeat a word or phrase in your mind to settle yourself into deep consciousness.
-Transcendental meditation has been found to have many health benefits, including lowering your blood pressure and reducing stress.
-If you’re interested in exploring transcendental meditation, talk with your healthcare provider about your options.
+The Transcendental Meditation technique has been found to have many health benefits, including lowering your blood pressure and reducing stress.
+If you’re interested in exploring the TM technique, talk with your healthcare provider about your options.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy